apache/airflow/docs/apache-airflow-providers-amazon/operators/redshift.rst

 Resume a Redshift Cluster
 """""""""""""""""""""""""""""""""""""""""""

-To resume an existing AWS Redshift Cluster you can use :class:`~airflow.providers.amazon.aws.operators.redshift_resume_cluster.RedshiftResumeClusterOperator`.
+To resume a 'paused' AWS Redshift Cluster you can use :class:`~airflow.providers.amazon.aws.operators.redshift_resume_cluster.RedshiftResumeClusterOperator`.

 This Operator leverages the AWS CLI